Are These Short-Term Effects Avoidable? How Do We Help Our Children?

 From short-term to long-term effects, divorce can have a lot of significant adverse impacts on your children.

+“Divorce is not something that should never be entered into lightly.
+It means an end to that relationship and the breakup of a family, which can be greatly traumatizing to the children of that marriage.”
+Jennifer Baxt, LMFT, LMHC said.
 A child going through the effects of his parent’s divorce or separation can enter into a state of shock.
 That episode can last for a couple of months.
 Aside from this trauma, children may also feel a roller coaster of emotions like confusion, as well as the following mental health issues:

+“An anxious or angry child is in flight-or-fight mode with their body primed to handle a perceived threat.”
+Carolyn Mehlomakulu, LMFT-S, ATR-BC said.
 Anxiety in children is more likely to happen than anxiety on adults especially in situations like a parent’s divorce.
 It is a mental health issue which can trigger any time after the revelation of the split-up.
 Anxiety can also lead to more problems such as impaired social communication, being too clingy, and fear of separation with the parent.
 It is short-term since children can cope with mild anxiety if you, the parent, will show love, care, and reassurance.

 Children undergoing the process of parental separation are stressed out since they think that they are the reason behind the divorce.
 Who wouldn’t be stressed with that, right?
 It is a mental health issue that needs monitoring at all times.
 You have to help your child calm down when he is stressed.
 You will see physical manifestations of panic attacks, fear, stomach aches, body pains and nausea, among others.